-Gwyneth Paltrow allegedly spent time during her pregnancies playing her husband, Chris Martin of Coldplay’s, music to her babies.
-And while there are conflicting reports on whether or not playing music to your baby in-utero will aid their intelligence, an exciting new study has found that children recognize and prefer music they were exposed to in the womb, for at least a year after they are born.
-The implications are clear; it shows that a baby’s developing brain is able to store and recover memories after a long period, and it also provides a wonderful way for mums to bond with their babies by connecting with them over a shared enjoyment and familiarity with music their mother played them in the first place.
+While there are conflicting reports on whether or not playing music to your baby in-utero will aid their intelligence, one study has found that children recognise and prefer music they were exposed to in the womb, for at least a year after they are born.
+The implications are clear; it shows that a baby’s developing brain is able to store and recover memories after a long period, and it also provides a wonderful way for parents to bond with their babies by connecting with them over a shared enjoyment and familiarity with music their parents played them in the first place.

 The possibility that playing music will have a soothing influence is excellent news for any mother with an unsettled baby, or a parent looking to spend some relaxing time with their baby.
 The fact that parent and child can listen to music they can both enjoy is an added bonus at a time when “me” time is at a minimum.

-This means that for any parent interested in the idea of prenatal stimulation with their baby, a method that uses stimuli such as music to communicate with a developing baby prior to birth, can share their own musical preferences with their baby.
-However pediatric specialists suggest sharing a diverse range of music choices.
-“Diversity of different kinds of music are essential and can be useful for the baby’s future writing, reading and language skills,” says Dr. Philip A. De Fina, associate professor at the New York University School of Medicine Department of Psychiatry and Behavioral Neuroscience and chief neuropsychologist and director of neurotherapies at the NYU Brain Research Laboratories.
+This means that for any parent interested in the idea of prenatal stimulation with their baby, their baby can share their own musical preferences.
+However paediatric specialists suggest sharing a diverse range of music choices.
+“Diversity of different kinds of music are essential and can be useful for the baby’s future writing, reading and language skills,” says Dr. Philip A. De Fina, Associate Professor at the New York University School of Medicine Department of Psychiatry and Behavioral Neuroscience and chief neuropsychologist and director of neurotherapies at the NYU Brain Research Laboratories.

-It’s important if you choose to put headphones on your belly to limit it to an hour per day to avoid over-stimulating your baby.
+It’s important if you choose to put headphones on your belly to limit this to only short periods at a time to avoid over-stimulating your baby.
 Amniotic fluid is an effective conductor so make sure the volume isn’t too high.
-Kristin James, mother of two children is convinced her constant playing of reggae during her pregnancies is the reason her children enthusiastically join in sing-alongs to Bob Marley.
-“I think they were singing his songs before they learned their nursery rhymes!”